 That night, Merlin and Morgana made the exhausting climb into the castle's tallest tower once more.
 Once again, Nimueh was waiting when they got there.
 "We're going to try something different tonight," she announced briskly.
 "You have already learned how to touch your magic; now we must bring it under your control.
 To do that, you need to visualize it as something less threatening.
 Last night you reported that it manifested in your mind as a raging fire - tonight you will tame that fire."

 Nimueh explained what she wanted Morgana to do; then they all sat down to meditate.
 Morgana let herself sink into the deepest recesses of her consciousness again, but this time she was ready for what awaited her there.
 When she found the golden flame that was her magic, instead of heeding the petrified inner voice screaming at her to withdraw, she pushed herself closer to it.
 It isn't a real fire.
 It's all in my head - it's a part of me - and it can't hurt me unless I let it.
 I am the mistress of my magic, not the other way around!
 She reached into the blaze and found to her delight that it didn't burn her.
-Instead she felt a profound sense of joining with a missing piece of herself, as if a limb that had been torn off was reattached.
+Instead she felt a profound sense of joining with a missing piece of herself, as if an amputated limb had just been reattached.
 Only now that she had it back did she realize she hadn't been complete without it.
 Merlin was right; magic was in her very soul, and trying to deny that simple fact was as futile and stupid as cutting off her own hand.
 This was who she was.

 She drew a thin thread of fire out of the inferno, just enough to light a candle, and pulled her mind back to the physical world, keeping a tight hold on the thread.
 Her eyes flashed gold as they opened, and the candle sitting on the floor in the middle of the circle she, Merlin, and Nimueh formed when they sat down lit up.